CMP2804/report/report.md

+# Introduction
+Our objective during this project was to explore non-verbal communication in singleplayer video games.
+Our artefact is a result of this research, taking the form of a tutorial level for a stealth game.
+The player character is blind and must navigate through the environment using a form of echolocation.
+Sources of sounds (such as moving, throwing and clapping) generate coloured points in the game world when sounds bounce off of walls, forming a simple point cloud.
+The artefact is comprised of two parts: the guided section and unguided section.
+Within the guided section, the player is introduced to the mechanics in the game and is provided with a safe environment to test these mechanics out.
+In the unguided section of the tutorial, the player is allowed to navigate the environment as they see fit.

 # Software Engineering (Stevie)
 The team decided to avoid prescribing to any single methodology for the project.
 Instead, it was suggested that the team use a combination of agile methodologies.
 Taking inspiration from [this video](https://www.youtube.com/watch?v=9K20e7jlQPA) by No Boilerplate, the team used an agile methodology that avoided using ceremonies